HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - The DX combined rendering ran with default minimal deployments as mentioned in the following Helm values.
 - No issues were found with a user load of up to 500.
-- Errors occured at a user load of 600.
+- Errors occurred at a user load of 600.
 This total number of errors is around five percent.<!-- five percent of what? -->

 ##### stage-1 Helm values